 I was greeted by two partial divider rooms with a total size of 65 m2.
 Accented with sleek furniture and dark wood the suite resembles an older styled Saigon.
 The two spacious rooms offer the comforts required for a restful stay.
 I like the dedicated large glass working desk, this is not common and it was a brilliant area to catch up on work.
 The ergonomic chair was brilliant as I could adjust the positions to avoid back-breaking moments and in this case, I had none.
 The lounge had ample storage space and it reminded me of my working office back in the UK.

 The TV’s three being in total allowed me and my family to watch as they pleased in separate zones, one being the bathroom and I could continue on working.
 The Bose docking station with complimentary bottled water, coffee and tea maker was an enticing way to spend late nights working.

 Bed and Linen

-Lying in my king size bed I could enjoy some of the inspiring urban scene thanks to the large window.
+Lying in my king size bed I could enjoy some of the inspiring urban scenes thanks to the large window.
 I loved how the city light towers were illuminating my suite.
 It is not common to sleep next to fresh yellow roses at hotels and this was just divine for me.
 My sleep during the night can be restless so to have fresh yellow roses, smiling at me is wonderful, especially after seeing Amal Clooney trending the same tone of yellow at the Royal wedding.
-This just confirms that the Sheraton is bang on trend when it comes to seasonal colours and prides itself when it comes to attention to detail in serving its guests.
+This just confirms that the Sheraton is bang on-trend when it comes to seasonal colours and prides itself when it comes to attention to detail in serving its guests.

 The plump pillows and crisp white linens smelt and felt lovely.

 I am a big fan of marble bathrooms, this one was huge with a separate rain shower and large bath.
-This was spacious with ample of large towels and room amenities.
+This was spacious with ample large towels and room amenities.

 - Room reviewed: Junior Suite